 One regular deliveryman to Fathom is petrified of dogs.
 Since Gus "is a full contact dog," Robertson says, "we collect the dogs and put them away in a room so (the deliveryman) can do his thing."

 And at Sterling Communications, seven of the 20 staffers want to bring their dogs into the Los Gatos, California-based office.
-CEO Marianne O'Connor, who has a German shepherd named Kaya, worked out a schedule that allows two dogs each day.
+The company's CEO, Marianne O'Connor, who has a German shepherd named Kaya, worked out a schedule.
+It allows two dogs each day.
 Upholstered furniture may be off limits.

-When visitors arrive, pups may be placed in a closed office with a water bowl and toy.
+When visitors arrive, pups may be placed in a closed office.
+It has a water bowl and toy.